Focal Length Calculator

 Focal length is one of the primary values of a photographic lens.
 Manufacturers usually give it in millimeters (mm).

-Focal length describes the distance between the rear principal point and the sensor - in other words, it's the space starting from the center of the lens, to the point where the light rays converge in the focal point (to form a sharp picture on a surface of a digital sensor, or 35mm film).
+Focal length describes the distance between the rear principal point and the sensor — in other words, it's the space starting from the center of the lens to the point where the light rays converge in the focal point (to form a sharp picture on a surface of a digital sensor, or 35mm film).

-💡 Focal length can be determined only when the lens is focused at infinity
+💡 Focal length can be determined only when the lens is focused at infinity.

-🖼️ Thanks to the focal length, we're able to calculate the angle of view - this variable informs us of the amount of the scene that will be captured.
-The wider the angle, the more of the scene can be transferred to a sensor, and be visible on the photograph.
-Thanks to the angle of view option, we don't really need an additional field of view calculator - we got everything ready!
+🖼️ Thanks to the focal length, we're able to calculate the angle of view — this variable informs us of the amount of the scene that will be captured.
+The wider the angle, the more of the scene can be transferred to a sensor, and be visible in the photograph.
+Thanks to the angle of view option, we don't really need an additional field of view calculator — we have everything ready!

 🔍 Thanks to our lens focal length calculator, you may also find the magnification — it allows us to measure how the size of an object changes when transferred to photography.

 Still hungry for knowledge?
-Try our other lens tools, such as the thin lens equation calculator, Lensmaker's equation calculator or the Snell's law calculator 💎
+Try our other lens tools, such as the thin lens equation calculator, Lensmaker's equation calculator, or the Snell's law calculator 💎

 Or ....learn how the concept of focal length is fundamental when we need to calculate parameters like the camera field of view!

-How to use the focal length calculator?
+How to use the focal length calculator

 Our lens equation calculator has a straightforward structure; fill in at least three fields in order to acquire results.

-• 3.6, 4.8, 5.8, 6.4, 8.8, 12.8 mm,
+- 3.6, 4.8, 5.8, 6.4, 8.8, 12.8 mm; or

-• or 1/4, 1/3, 1/2.5, 1/2, 2/3, 1 inch.
+- 1/4, 1/3, 1/2.5, 1/2, 2/3, 1 inch.

-• Object distance is measured from the lens's front principal plane to the object itself.
+Object distance is measured from the lens's front principal plane to the object itself.

 💡 Remember, our calculators work both ways.
 Your result can simply become another query!